hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Real-Time Services/Real-Time Matchmaking.md

         FindMatchResponse response = new FindMatchResponse(mockedResponse); // create a match-response from that data and pass it into the game-config
         // So in the game-config method we pass in the response which gives the instance its connection settings //
-        // In this example i use a lambda expression to pass in actions for
+        // In this example, I use a lambda expression to pass in actions for
         // OnPlayerConnect, OnPlayerDisconnect, OnReady and OnPacket actions //
-        // These methods are self-explanitory, but the important one is the OnPacket Method //
+        // These methods are self-explanatory, but the important one is the OnPacket Method //
         // this gets called when a packet is received //

         gameSparksRTUnity.Configure(response,